 I love sitting in my yard at daybreak.
 It’s an amazing way to greet the day.
-A foray into the yard at sunrise reveals a wealth of birds in late Summer.
+A summertime foray into the yard at sunrise reveals a wealth of bird songs.
 There are the resident bird families that are foraging together, as well as the migrant birds that are returning south after breeding in our food-abundant continent.

 A European Starling sits alone on the phone wire, beak to the sunrise, it’s raspy short notes singing hail to the day.

 The resident White-breasted Nuthatches are just the opposite.
-I can hear them giving quiet contact calls to their young.
+Instead of songs, I hear them giving quiet contact calls to their young.
 When they move through the yard, you can always tell what area they are feeding in because of this verbal behavior.

 Another summer resident in the yard has been the House Wren.
 The contact calls made by the parent to the fledged youngsters is consistent and harsh, much unlike their effervescent song during breeding season.